 - Bonus: Tha Falang

-We rented for this day a semi-automatic motorcycle, price = 70 kip (280 baht or €6) We went to the first rental shop we came across, crossing the road from our hotel, it's a shop on the side of the square (opposite the side of our hotel), refer to the map at the bottom of the article.
+We rented for this day a semi-automatic motorcycle, price = 70 kip (280 baht or €6) We went to the first rental shop we came across, crossing the road from our hotel, it's a shop on the side of the square (opposite the side of our hotel), refer to the official map of restricted areas and no-fly at the bottom of the article.
 Note: There is a Chinese version (Zongshen), a copy of the version found in Thailand (the famous Honda Wave), we took the Chinese version because it was practically 2 times cheaper!!
 In addition to not really seeing the difference aesthetically speaking, it worked perfectly!

 Tham Xang, the elephant cave